ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 The examples cover all the book chapters with code from 2 through 6 with some code changes and demonstrate GLSL programming by PyOpenGL.
 Pygame is used for control, windowing, and image loading.

 You find the examples in an examples folder.
-Just read a class description in a script and run it.
+Just read a class description of a script and run it.
 Since the object-oriented approach is used, auxiliary classes are logically separated in other folders (packages).

 With Python 3.8+, you also need the following packages or later:
 - numpy 1.22.4